jteerice/jteerice.github.io/_posts/2023-02-28-pwnable_kr-input2.md

 	return 0;
 }
 ```
 Now let's go through the program line by line.
 To start, I initialized a ```char``` pointer array with 101 elements.
-TEven though the arguments are zero indexed, the ```char``` pointer array passed to the ```execve``` function must be null terminated, so we need to add an additional element for the null terminator.
+Even though the arguments are zero indexed, the ```char``` pointer array passed to the ```execve``` function must be null terminated, so we need to add an additional element for the null terminator.

 Next, I use a ```for``` loop to fill the array with arbitrary values.
 The next line replaces the first element with the name of the binary to be executed by ```execve```.
 Then I replace indexes ```'A'``` and ```'B'``` with the necessary values, and finish with the null terminator at index 100.